Categories:Coffee & Tea Information Coffee Drinks Italian Travels in Italy

 Coffee eventually spread throughout Italy and became an important staple in the Italian cuisine as we know it today.
 Does this sound familiar?
 It should, because a little coffee bean company merged with a little coffee shop in Seattle in 1987 and was branded Starbucks.
 The Starbucks coffee shop that you know today, was modeled after a caffe’ house in Milano,Italy.

 First I should say I don’t drink coffee so I may not be the voice of authority as I speak on coffee.
-But just maybe, a neutral perspective on the liquid rush that so many people rely on may be just what this story needs.
+Maybe that is just what this story needs, a neutral perspective that I have on the liquid rush that so many people rely on.

 Back in the United States, I often find myself meeting friends for coffee as an excuse to get together.
 We meet at one of the many local Starbucks, stand in line, while a string of “in the know lingo” drifts over the counter to the barista.
 “I’ll have a tall, soy, caramel macchiato no whip”, “how about a veniti, skinny, white mocha, tepid please, or ”Give me a triple venti cappuccino, extra hot.”

-For a non coffee drinker, like me, it can be an intimidating experience but I have my preferred order planned and call out my request, a tall skinny hot chocolate, no whip, with foam.
+For a non coffee drinker, like me, it can be an intimidating experience.
+I have my preferred order planned and call out my request, a tall skinny hot chocolate, no whip, with foam.
 We pick a table and our name is called a few minutes later.
 We pick up our drinks and sit back down at a table and talk.
-Around us business associates are doing business.
-Students are studying or the busy, that are running late, rush off to their cars with their to-go cup in hand.
+Around us business associates are doing business, students studying or busy people, that are running late, rush off to their cars with their to-go cup in hand.

 My recent visit to Italy opened my eyes to caffe’.
-The plentiful Starbucks coffee shops that we have on every corner don’t resemble most of today’s caffe’ bars in much of Italy.
+The Starbucks coffee shops that we have on every corner do not resemble most of today’s caffe’ bars in much of Italy.

 Italy’s caffe’ bars are plentiful; they are usually in a pedestrian environment.
 Patrons don’t drive to the coffee shop to meet up, they stroll in from the sidewalk.
 The caffe’ bars are small with maybe one or two tables that only tourists use.
 I visited several caffe’ bars in Italy from as far south as Sorrento, heading North to Napoli (Naples), Roma (Rome), Firenze (Florence), Vinci, up to Venezia (Venice), and the process appeared the same.